harendra-kumar/concise-haskell/core/abstraction/functions.rst

   expression |<------- reduction      <------| aka function
                  aka function application

-Abstraction: Defining a Function
+Abstracting: Defining a Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+We will now see that functions are a very powerful and convenient tool for
-Writing a haskell program is in fact a process of abstraction that the
+abstraction.
+Writing a haskell program is in fact a process of abstraction
-programmer goes through.
-The functions defined in a program are a result of
+that the programmer goes through.
+The functions defined in a program are a
-that abstraction.
-This abstraction process is also called `beta abstraction`
+result of that abstraction.
+This abstraction process is also called `beta
-in `lambda calculus` terminology.
+abstraction` in `lambda calculus` terminology.

 +-----------------------------------------------------------------------------+
 | A concrete expression has no unknown parameters in it.                      |